 Another important intervention is cessation of smoking, which is an independent risk factor for the progression of macular degeneration to the wet or more aggressive form.
 Hypertension, or high blood pressure, is still another independent risk factor for the development of wet macular degeneration.
 Studies show less than half of Americans with hypertension have their blood pressure under control, and in practice this correlates directly with worsening macular degeneration in patients.
 There is almost never a reason that high blood pressure cannot be controlled, and most often it can be controlled by simply adjusting the dose of anti-hypertensive medications, resulting in a much better chance of maintenance of vision in age-related macular degeneration.

 Wet macular degeneration is a more aggressive form of the disease and responsible for most of the vision loss associated with macular degeneration.
-Approximately ten percent of eyes suffering dry macular degeneration will progress to this more aggressive form.
+Approximately 10 to 15% of eyes suffering dry macular degeneration will progress to this more aggressive form.
 The disease mechanisms involved in wet macular degeneration involve the tissues adjacent to the retina and include increased inflammation, leakage of blood vessels, degeneration of vital tissues, and eventually the growth of new unhealthy blood vessels under the retina.
 These new blood vessels unfortunately develop most often beneath the macula, which is the part of the retina responsible for fine central vision.
 It is for this reason the typical vision loss in macular degeneration affects the central and not the peripheral vision.
 These new unhealthy blood vessels are prone to leakage of fluid and frank bleeding which can lead to scar tissue and further degeneration of the retina if untreated.

 In past years, no good treatments for wet macular degeneration existed.
 Both patients and their retinal specialists could only watch in frustration as precious sight was lost permanently over time.
 Eventually hot lasers were used with some success, but often with residual vision loss caused by the laser as well as the disease.
 Photodynamic therapy, or cold laser, eventually allowed for less residual damage and served as an effective treatment for certain lesions.
 This cold laser, however, still left over half of treated eyes with a loss of vision over time.